Betty Doran Stangle Professor of Applied Economics

 Maurer-Fazio is the Betty Doran Stangle Professor of Applied Economics at Bates College.
-She is also a Research Fellow at the Institute for the Study of Labor (IZA) in Bonn, Germany.
+She is also a Research Fellow at the Institute of Labor Economics (IZA) in Bonn, Germany.
 She holds a Ph.D. in economics and an advanced certificate in Asian Studies from the University of Pittsburgh.
 She studied Chinese at the Inter-university Program for Chinese Language in Taipei.
 She received both her M.A. and Honors B.A. in economics at the University of Western Ontario.
-She serves on the editorial board of Eurasian Geography and Economics and on the advisory board of the Chinese Women Economists Network.
+She has served on the editorial boards of the China Economic Review, the Journal of Contemporary China, and Eurasian Geography and Economics and on the advisory board of the Chinese Women Economists Network.

 Her teaching includes courses on introductory microeconomics, economic development, China’s economic reforms, work and workers in China, food and famines in China, the Japanese economy, and the nexus between environmental protection and economic development in China.
 During her time at Bates College, Maurer-Fazio has co-directed four fall-semester programs in Nanjing, one fall-semester program in Kunming, brought students to China and Taiwan several times for 5-week intensive courses, and taught for a semester in the Associated Kyoto Program.

 – Ph.D. in Economics and Advanced Certificate in Asian Studies, University of Pittsburgh

 – M.A. in Economics, University of Western Ontario

 – Honors B.A. in Economics, University of Western Ontario